History of CART

 Since its inception, CART has continued our original goal of dedicating 100% of every donation to research.
 In 2018, a supporting non-profit organization, TRAC (Trust Rotarians for an Alzheimer's Cure) was created to accept contributions designated for operating and program expenses.
 A part-time executive director is contracted through TRAC to manage volunteers and fundraising.

-Today, we are supported by nearly 450 Rotary Clubs, mostly on the East Coast.
+Today, we are supported by nearly 450 Rotary Clubs, mostly on the East Coast but also across the US.
 Our goal is to continue to increase giving in our strong donor base in Rotary Zones 33 and 34, while also attracting additional interest from other Rotary clubs, districts and zones, as well as non-Rotarians who share a similar passion for finding a cure for Alzheimer's.

-In 2022, CART is undergoing a complete branding and imaging campaign with a new logo, new materials to support our volunteers and a "recurring giving" recognition program though our online donor portal.
-Donors who commit to a recurring gift of at least $5 per month (or $15/quarter or $60/year) will be recognized as members of the newly created "Roger Ackerman Circle" and the first 500 people to enroll will receive a limited-edition lapel pin.
+In 2022, CART underwent a complete branding and imaging campaign with a new logo, new materials to support our volunteers and a "recurring giving" recognition program though our online donor portal.
+Donors who commit to a recurring gift of at least $5 per month (or $15/quarter or $60/year) will be recognized as members of the newly created "Roger Ackerman Circle" and members who enroll will receive a limited-edition lapel pin.